AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

     ![Encryption settings](/help/troubleshooting/miscellaneous/assets/encryption_type_mbi.png)

-1. Add your new Magento BI Essentials Public key to the Commerce Intelligence user created in Step 5.
+1. Add your new Magento BI Essentials Public key to the Commerce Intelligence user created in step 5.

     * Go to [accounts.magento.com/customer/account/login](https://account.magento.com/customer/account/login).
 Sign in with your account login information for the new Commerce Intelligence user created.
 Then go to the **[!UICONTROL Account Settings]** tab.
     * Scroll down the page and expand the drop-down for SSH keys.
 Then click **[!UICONTROL Add a public key]**.